VictorFrWu/bybit-java-api/README.md

         client.getOrderBookStream(List.of("order"), BybitApiConfig.V5_PRIVATE);
 ```
 ## Contact
-For support, join our Java Bybit API community on JavaBybitAPI Telegram.
+For support, join our Bybit API community on [Telegram](https://t.me/Bybitapi).

 ## Contributors
 List of other contributors